letian-zhang/ANS/README.md

 You can run "**vgg16.py**" as an example to see the partition.

 ### TensorFlow 2.0+
-Although we don't provide the code for TensorFlow, however, you can modify the *\__call\__* function in the TensorFlow to partition the DNN model.
+Although we don't provide the code for TensorFlow, you can modify the *\__call\__* function in the TensorFlow to partition the DNN model.

 ### Two examples:
 - vgg16